 How to Check the Video Memory Size Using Third-Party Utilities

 You can also find the information about how much VRAM your video adapter has using various third-party apps and utilities for Windows 10.

+AIDA 64 is a great tool to learn everything about the components installed in your system.
 First, you need to download, install and launch the utility.
 Then, follow the steps:

 - Go to Display.

 - Select Windows Video.

 - In the list of devices select the Graphics card you want to learn the information about.
 There can be one or more devices.
 It depends upon your Windows 10 PC configuration.

 - Find the Memory Size field and check its value: